limglenaldin/tokopedia-play-clone-fe/README.md

    npm install
    npm run dev
    ```
-6. Finally, It can be access on `http://localhost:3000`
+6. Finally, it can be access on `http://localhost:3000`

 ### Running via Docker Compose

 #### Prerequsited
 - Have installed docker on the machine
-- Have installed `make` on terminal
+- Have installed `make` on terminal (optional)

 #### Step to Run
 1. Clone the repo to your local machine